 Posted on Friday, April 25, 2014

-Three students completed internships over the summer that will provide critical insight and a distinct advantage as each pursues his or her career.
+Three students completed international internships that will provide critical insight and a distinct advantage as each pursues his or her career.
 Kelly Haley '15, Megan Soule '15 and Kyle Zaverton '15 were selected to receive Charles H. Salisbury Summer International Internship Stipend Awards from among a competitive pool of applicants.
 Their experiences took them through a combined seven countries.

 Haley, an architectural studies and history double major, participated in internships with The National Churches Trust in London, and the American Institute of Roman Culture in Italy, pursuing her passions for both architecture and historic preservation.